direktiv/direktiv/scripts/api/api.md

 GET /api/functions/namespaces/{namespace}/function/{serviceName}/revisions/{revisionGeneration}/pods
 ```

-List a revisions pods of a namespace scoped knative service
+List a revisions pods of a namespace scoped knative service.
-The target revision generation is the number suffix on a revision
+The target revision generation is the number suffix on a revision.
-Example: A revisions named 'namespace-direktiv-fast-request-00003' would have the revisionGeneration '00003'
+Example: A revisions named 'namespace-direktiv-fast-request-00003' would have the revisionGeneration '00003'.

 #### Parameters